Preparing Your Home for Holiday Guests

-An organized bathroom can save you from many headaches and rushes throughout the house to help your guests.
-Now with the holidays just around the corner I am in the process of organizing the house to receive my husband’s family and our friends and the spaces that receive my highest attention are: kitchen, bedrooms and bathrooms.
-With plenty of time to get ready ahead of us, here are my quick tips to have your bath ready to go!
+Now, with the holiday season just around the corner, I am in the process of organizing the house to receive my husband’s family and our friends, and the spaces that receive my highest attention are the kitchen, bedrooms, and bathrooms.

 Follow these 5 simple tips to get your bathrooms organized for the holidays:

-Step 1: Gather your working “tools”: clean cloths or paper towel, multi-purpose cleaner, toilet and shower cleaners, trash bags and a laundry basket.
+Gather your working “tools”: clean cloths or paper towels, multi-purpose cleaners, toilet and shower cleaners, trash bags, and a laundry basket.

 Sort everything into four different groups —keep, toss, give away, and then an “I’m not sure” pile to go through again at the very end.

-If you have knick-knacks sitting in your bathroom or pictures hanging on the wall, get those down and give them a good washing off also.
+If you have knick-knacks sitting in your bathroom or pictures hanging on the wall, get them down and also give them a good washing-off.

 If space is limited and you have a very small bathroom, you can use tall baskets or decorative containers with lids and place them on a rack over the toilet to store things like hairbrushes, soaps, and other toiletries.

 An attractive, well-organized bathroom will be a joy to use and a nice way to tell your guest how much you appreciate their visit!

-To keep your newly organized bathroom looking good you’ll also need to have a plan in place to stay organized.
+To keep your newly organized bathroom looking good, you’ll also need to have a plan in place to stay organized.
 In the bathroom, that might mean taking an extra 5 minutes every morning to put everything away, wipe down the vanity, and clean the sink.

-I keep all cleaning supplies handy like wipes to clean the countertop and toilet every night as well as products to keep the room fresh.
+I keep all cleaning supplies handy like wipes to clean the countertop and toilet every night and products to keep the room fresh.

-I hope you enjoy these tips to have an organized bathroom whether it’s for a busy daily life or during the holidays!
+I hope you enjoy these tips to have an organized bathroom, whether it’s for a busy daily life or during the holidays!

 Shop Bathroom Organization